fpereiro/gotoB/readme.md

 B.mount ('body', counter);
 ```

-The problem with the brick above is that it will never change on its own, no matter what we do with `counter`.
-To create bricks that react to changes in the store, we use the function `B.view`:
+The problem with the view above is that it will never change on its own, no matter what we do with `counter`.
+To create views that react to changes in the store, we use the function `B.view`:

 ```javascript
 var counter = function () {